CodecoolGlobal/diligent-academy-cicd-recipes/README.md

 ## Try out the app

 Open the Vite's dev URL [http://localhost:5173](http://localhost:5173) in the browser and check the app.
+It is recipe book app, but right now only show a placeholder text instead of recipes.

+It uses [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/) for styling.

 ## Running the tests